IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

 ##### **`app/core/secrets.py`**
 This file provides centralized access to application secrets, primarily the JWT secret key and the data encryption key.
 It ensures that secrets are loaded only once and cached for performance, while providing secure fallbacks.

-- **`get_jwt_secret() -> str`**
-    - **Purpose:** To securely retrieve the JWT secret key used for signing access tokens.
-    - **Logic:**
-        1. It first checks if the secret is already cached in the global `_JWT_SECRET` variable.
-If so, it returns the cached value immediately.
-        2. If not cached, it attempts to read the `JWT_SECRET_KEY` environment variable.
-        3. If the environment variable is not set, it generates a new, cryptographically secure URL-safe string using `secrets.token_urlsafe(32)` as a fallback for development or ephemeral environments.
-        4. The retrieved or generated secret is then stored in the `_JWT_SECRET` global variable for subsequent calls.
-    - **Returns:** The JWT secret key as a string.

 - **`get_enc_key() -> bytes`**
     - **Purpose:** To retrieve the key used for symmetric data encryption and decryption.
     - **Logic:**
-        1. Checks for a cached key in the global `_ENC_KEY_CACHE` variable.
+        1. Checks for a cached key in the global `_ENC_KEY_CACHE`.
-        2. If not cached, it attempts to read the `TENANTRA_ENC_KEY` environment variable.
+        2. If not cached, it reads the `TENANTRA_ENC_KEY` environment variable.
-        3. If `TENANTRA_ENC_KEY` is not set, it falls back to using the `JWT_SECRET` environment variable.
-        4. If neither is set, it uses a hardcoded development key: `"tenantra-dev-enc-key-change-me"`. **This is a security risk in production if not overridden.**
-        5. It ensures the final key is encoded into bytes, caches it in `_ENC_KEY_CACHE`, and returns it.
+        3. During pytest or explicit `TENANTRA_TEST_BOOTSTRAP` flows, it falls back to a deterministic non-secret test key so fixtures keep working.
+        4. In every other context it raises `RuntimeError` if the env var is unset or shorter than 32 bytes – there is no longer a hardcoded default or JWT-secret fallback.
+        5. The resolved key is cached (as bytes) for subsequent calls.
     - **Returns:** The encryption key as a bytes object.

+> JWT signing keys are now sourced exclusively via `app/core/security.load_jwt_secret()`.
+That helper refuses to start unless `JWT_SECRET` is populated (or pytest/test-bootstrap flags are set), which removes the previous silent fallback behavior.

 ---
 ##### **`app/core/security.py`**